 The prophet Joel describes a time preceding the Day of the Lord.
 He warns it is quickly coming, and that locusts will seem like pesky gnats in comparison to the devastation brought by the armies, for which the locusts are a metaphor.
 God is preparing to bring His judgment on all of the nations of the earth.
 Joel concludes with the deliverance, the outpouring of the Holy Spirit and the complete restoration brought about by the Messiah as He intervenes to rule the earth.

 This is made clear in the book or Revelation which describes the end-time events and signs that precede the day of the Lord.
-Go online at www.tomorrowsworld.org, or write today for your free copy of The Middle East in Prophecy and Revelation: The Mystery Unveiled.
+Order your free copies of The Middle East in Prophecy and Revelation: The Mystery Unveiled today.